Iran likely had failed rocket launch, preparing for another - WTMJ

 Satellite images, a U.S. official and a rocket expert all confirmed the failed launch, earlier this month, at the Imam Khomeini Spaceport in Iran’s Semnan province.
 The attempt comes as Iran’s space program has suffered a series of high-profile losses, while its paramilitary Revolutionary Guard runs its own parallel program that launched a satellite into orbit last year.

 Iran’s Telecommunications Minister Mohammad Javad Azari Jahromi later Wednesday denied Tehran had a failed satellite launch, but offered no explanation for the activity at the spaceport.
-Iran’s mission to the United Nations did not immediately respond to a request for comment early Wednesday.
+Iran’s mission to the United Nations did not respond to a request for comment.

 Satellite photos from Planet Labs Inc. and Maxar Technologies show preparations at the spaceport on June 6.
 Those images include what appears to be fuel tanks alongside a massive white gantry that houses a rocket, while scientists fuel it and prepare for launch.
 Before the launch, workers tow the gantry away to expose the rocket.